National Child Protection Systems Review

 The Review was guided and governed by a group made up of key strategic stakeholders across relevant sectors.
 Membership of the group include social work, health, education and the police, plus representation from national bodies such as Scottish Children's Reporter Administration, Children's Hearing System and the third sector.

-Contact Dr Louise Hill for more information
+Contact Ruth Sills for more information